Rocco Pranno

-Rocco Salvatore Pranno (December 18, 1916 – July 1979) was a Chicago mobster and member of the Chicago Outfit who operated on the city's West Side.
+Rocco Salvatore Pranno (December 18, 1916 – July 1979) was an American mobster and member of the Chicago Outfit who operated on the city's West Side.

 Born in Stone Park, Illinois, Pranno's criminal record stretched back to 1934 and included charges of armed robbery, extortion, murder and bombing.
 Pranno served one year in prison for assault and battery, at the Joliet Prison, in Joliet, Illinois.
 He was later convicted of conspiracy and extortion and sentenced to 15-years imprisonment in Leavenworth Federal Penitentiary, in Leavenworth, Kansas.